SimonHanlyJones/lawpath_tech_test/README.md

 ### Proper branching strategy if applicable

 During the project I experimented with several testing frameworks, including experimenting with replacing the project dependencies with those from the Jest, next.js demo project.
-This provided functional to some extend, but too risky.
+This provided functional to some extent, but too risky.
 Because of the risk, I used a separate branch which was not merged back to main.

 ### Clear documentation in the repository